Etheric Studies Glossary of Terms

 Matter through matter is a common form of physical phenomena demonstrated by some physical mediums.

-Medium: A person who is able to sense etheric personalities and convey information from or about them to people in the physical.
+Medium: A person who is able to sense presumably “dead” personalities and convey information from or about them to people in the physical.
 The task of a medium is to be a clear channel of information without coloring the message.
-Mental mediums often enter into trance as they access information.
+Mental mediums often enter into deep trance as they access information.
 Inspirational speaking, for instance, is usually accomplished while the person is in a light trance.

-A popular assumption of Organized Spiritualism is that physical mediums enter into a deep trance, in effect stepping aside so that the personality of the communicating personality may directly communicate using the medium’s physical body.
+A popular assumption of Organized Spiritualism is that physical mediums in effect step aside so that the personality of the communicating personality may directly communicate using the medium’s physical body.

 Metacausal: Consciousness and Psi studies require a more generic variation of metaphysics that is open to the possibility of a nonphysical aspect of reality.
 Metacausal theories should imply a cosmological model that suggests answers to the three Seeker’s Questions: What is the nature of reality, 2.) what is our nature, 3.) what is our relationship with reality?
 This term is not widely used.